CleanMachine1/Python-Code/README.md

 Or click the "View on GitHub" at the top
 <br>
 ## Notes from the creator
+I love creating code, and hope someone finds this and uses it.
+If no one does, it doesn't matter as I use it whenever I forget something.
 I have published this work as proof of knowledge as everything here has been programmed by me!
 However, I will be adding more EXAMPLE pieces of code for everyone to use for either learning or when you have forgotten the syntax for each topic

 I will add more comments to code if anyone needs help and finds my code examples hard to follow